31 Mar Experiencing social entrepreneurship through simulations

 The answer?
 Simulation

 Simulations place the learner in a position of embodying their learning and directly applying their knowledge, while also giving time for reflection and discussion.
-These activities have been used as training tools for multiple professions from medical students, to pilots, to teachers and have even appeared within school-aged classrooms to teach lessons such as economicsaspire-hands-450-300 and history.
+These activities have been used as training tools for multiple professions from medical students, to pilots, to teachers and have even appeared within school-aged classrooms to teach lessons such as economics and history.
 By immersing the participant in a scenario for hours, to days, to even weeks, participants begin to feel what it is like to face emergencies, speed bumps, and not having text book responses to their actions.

 So, when considering how best to teach social entrepreneurship (a profession bursting with uncertainty and twists), and keeping in mind that students require – more than concrete skills – the possession of strong personal characteristics and resilience, a simulation provides a perfect platform to help accomplish this.